IndomieGorengSatu/Mie/README.md

-## The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
-She still isn't talking to me.
+## Feeling pretty proud of myself.
+The Sesame Street puzzle I bought said 3-5 years, but I finished it in 18 months.